-This blog is about “free publishing” but, what does that means?
-The term “free” it isn't only problematic in English.
-May be more than in others languages because of the confusion between “free as in beer” and “free as in speech.”
+This blog is about “free publishing” but, what does that mean?
+The term “free” isn't only problematic in English.
+Maybe more in other languages because of the confusion between “free as in beer” and “free as in speech.”
 But by itself the concept of freedom is so ambiguous than even in Philosophy we are very careful in its use.
-Even though it is a problem, I like that the term doesn't have a clear definition—at the end, how free could we be if freedom is well defined?
+Even though it is a problem, I like that the term doesn't have a clear definition—in the end, how free could we be if freedom is well defined?

 The term was floating around until December, 2018.
-At Contracorriente—yearly fanzine fair celebrated in Xalapa, Mexico—Hacklib and me were invited to give a talk about publishing and free software.
-Between all of us we made a poster of everything we talked that day.
+At Contracorriente—yearly fanzine fair celebrated in Xalapa, Mexico—Hacklib and I were invited to give a talk about publishing and free software.
+Between all of us we made a poster of everything we talked about that day.

-The poster was very helpful because in a simple Venn diagram we were able to distinguish several intersections of activities that involves our work.
-Here you have it more readable:
+The poster was very helpful because in a simple Venn diagram we were able to distinguish several intersections of activities that involve our work.
+Here is a more readable version:

-So I'm not gonna define what is publishing, free software or politics—it is my fucking blog so I can write whatever I want xD and you can duckduckgo it without a satisfactory answer.
+So I'm not gonna define publishing, free software or politics—it is my fucking blog so I can write whatever I want xD and you can duckduckgo it without a satisfactory answer.
 As you can see, there are at least two very familiar intersections: cultural policies and hacktivism.
-I dunno how it is in your country, but in Mexico we have very strong cultural policies for publishing—or at least that is what publishers think and are comfortable with it, not matter that most of the times they go against open access and readers rights.
+I dunno how it is in your country, but in Mexico we have very strong cultural policies for publishing—or at least that is what publishers think and are comfortable with it, no matter that most of the time they go against open access and readers rights.

 Between publishing and free software we get “publishing with free software.”
-What does that implies?
-It is the activity of publishing using software that accomplish the famous—infamous?—four freedoms.
-For people that use software as a tool, this means that, firstly, we aren't force to pay anything in order to use software.
-Secondly, we have access to the code and do whatever we want with it.
-Thirdly—and for me the most important—we can be part of a community, instead of be treated as a consumer.
+What does that imply?
+It is the act of publishing using software that accomplishes the famous—infamous?—four freedoms.
+For people that use software as a tool, this means that, first, we aren't forced to pay anything in order to use software.
+Second, we have access to the code and do whatever we want with it.
+Third—and for me the most important—we can be part of a community, instead of treated as a consumer.

-It sounds great, isn't it?
+It sounds great, doesn't it?
 But we have a little problem: the freedom only applies to software.
-As publisher you can benefit from free software and that doesn't mean you have to free your work.
-Penguin Random House—the Google of publishing—one day could decided to use TeX or Pandoc, saving tons of money at the same time they keep the monopoly of publishing.
+As a publisher you can benefit from free software and that doesn't mean you have to free your work.
+Penguin Random House—the Google of publishing—one day could decide to use TeX or Pandoc, saving tons of money and at the same time keep the monopoly of publishing.

-Stallman saw that problem with the manuals published by O'Reilly and he proposed the GNU Free Documentation License.
+Stallman saw the problem with manuals published by O'Reilly and he proposed the GNU Free Documentation License.
 But by doing so he trickly distinguished different kinds of works.
-It is interesting see texts as functionality, matter of opinion or aesthetics but in the publishing industry nobody cares a fuck about that.
-The distinctions works great between writers and readers, but it doesn't problematize the fact that publishers are the ones who decide the path of almost all our text-centered culture.
+It is interesting to see texts as functional works, matter of opinion or aesthetics but in the publishing industry nobody gives a fuck about that.
+The distinctions work great between writers and readers, but it doesn't problematize the fact that publishers are the ones who decide the path of almost all of our text-centered culture.

 So, why don't we distinguish published works by their funding and sense of community?
-If what you publishing has public funding—for your knowledge, in Mexico practically all publishing has this kind of funding—it would be fair to release the files and leave hard copies for sell: we already paid for that.
+If what you publish has public funding—for your knowledge, in Mexico practically all publishing has this kind of funding—it would be fair to release the files and leave hard copies for sale: we already paid for that.
 This is a very common argument among supporters of open access in science, but we can go beyond that.
-Not matter if the work relies on functionality, matter of opinion or aesthetics; if is a science paper, a philosophy essay or a novel and it has public funding, we have paid for access, come on!
+No matter if the work relies on functionality, matter of opinion or aesthetics; whether its a scientific paper, a philosophy essay or a novel and it has public funding, we have already paid for access, come on!

 You can still sell publications and go to Messe Frankfurt, Guadalajara International Book Fair or Beijing Book Fair: it is just doing business with the bare minium of social and political awareness.
-Why do you want more money from us if we already gave it to you?—and you get almost all the profits, leaving the authors with just the satisfaction of seeing her work published…
+Why do you want more money from us if we've already given it to you?—and you receive almost all of the profits, leaving the authors with just the satisfaction of seeing her work published…

 The sense of community goes here.
 In a world where one of the main problems is artificial scarcity—paywalls instead of actual walls—we need to apply copyleft or, even better, copyfarleft licenses in our published works.
 They aren't the solution, but they are a support to maintain the freedom and the access in publishing.